thedigitalchief/thedigitalchief/README.md

 ---

-### About Me :
+### A bit about myself:
-- :bulb: I’m an undergraduate attending UC Riverside, pursuing a B.S. in Computer Science and Minor in Business Administration.mCurrently I am just tryna to learn as much as possible, working as hard as possible, and take as many calculated risks.
+- :bulb: I’m an undergraduate attending UC Riverside, pursuing a B.S. in Computer Science and Minor in Business Administration.Currently I am just tryna to learn as much as possible, working as hard as possible, and take as many calculated risks.
 I am driven to create something that will help people's lives and change the world (I know, very cliche).
 - :books: I’m currently learning and developing with React.js and Vue.js.
 - 🤝 I’m looking to collaborate on projects with anyone who works well in a team.
 - 🧑‍🎓 I’m looking for help with finding a career that suits my computer science and business background.